MetaArivu/kafka-connect/distributed-connector/README.md

 -  Copy all files from [distributed-connector](https://github.com/MetaArivu/kafka-connect/tree/master/distributed-connector) folder to config folder inside kafka installation folder.

+- We have configured rest enpoint to 8083 and 8084.

 # Demo - Start kafka file connector in distributed mode